A project proposal accompanying the application form should address the following issues:

 - Risks or hazards which may be associated with the particular project being proposed (i.e. health issues, dangerous materials, political instability of proposed country).

-The proposal should not be longer than six A4 sides and must include a full financial plan.
+The proposal should not be longer than 8 pages (A4) and must include a financial plan.
 Please do not include extensive print-offs from websites (include a web address/url if it supports your proposal) or copies of whole scripts for plays or films.

 You should consider within your proposal what you hope to gain from the project in terms of personal development.
 If your project includes an element of research, you will also be expected to demonstrate that you have carefully considered your research methods.